broadinstitute/gatk/README.md

    docker client, which can be found on the [docker website](https://www.docker.com/get-docker).
 * Python Dependencies:<a name="python"></a>
     * GATK4 uses the [Conda](https://conda.io/docs/index.html) package manager to establish and manage the Python environment and dependencies required by GATK tools that have a Python dependency.
-There are two different conda environments that can be used:
-        * The ```gatk``` environment, which has no special hardware requirements.
-The GATK Docker image comes with the "gatk" environment pre-configured.
+The ```gatk``` environment, requires hardware with AVX support for tools that depend on TensorFlow (e.g. CNNScoreVariant).
+The GATK Docker image comes with the ```gatk``` environment pre-configured.
-        * The ```gatk-intel``` environment, which requires and uses Intel (AVX2 or AVX-512) hardware acceleration to increase performance.
-    * To establish the conda environment when not using the Docker image, a conda environment must first be "created", and then "activated":
+    * To establish the  environment when not using the Docker image, a conda environment must first be "created", and then "activated":
         * First, make sure [Miniconda or Conda](https://conda.io/docs/index.html) is installed (Miniconda is sufficient).
         * To "create" the conda environment: